China–South Korea relations: South Korean public opinion of China

 Poor relations along with media reports and movies perpetuating a negative, criminal image of Chinese in South Korea has led to some online hate speech expressed in the top comments of major news portals.
 During the COVID-19 pandemic, more than half a million South Korean citizens have signed a petition lobbying the government to ban Chinese from entering the country.
+In 2025, South Korea saw anti-Chinese demonstrations by far-right groups in reaction to introduction of visa free entry for Chinese tourist groups, with slogans including "Korea for Koreans", "Stop the Chinese Boats" and anti-Chinese racial slurs.
+According to an October 2025 poll, 79.4% of South Koreans said anti-Chinese banners across the country displaying aggressive messages toward Chinese residents as well as accusations of election rigging made them uncomfortable.